8go/matrix-commander/README.md

 - Smart tab completion for shells like bash (thanks to PR from @mizlan :clap:)
 - More than 200 stars :stars: on Github
 - Available through `pip`, i.e. available in PyPi store
+- Callable from the terminal, from shells like `bash`, etc.
+- Callable from Python programs via the entry point (function) `main`.

 # Autocompletion